tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/research-paper-lyx.md

 Dive into creating captivating presentation slides with our LyX template.

-{{% cta-primary "Download the LyX Template" "../lyx-slides-template.zip" %}}
+{{% cta-primary "Download the LyX Slides Template" "../lyx-slides-template.zip" %}}

 ![Slides presentation in LaTeX](../img/slides-lyx-template.png)